ShirazSevadjian/BashProfile/README.md

 # BashProfile
-This is a custom Bash Profile configuration file created for the Mac command-line interface, Terminal.
+This is a custom Bash Profile configuration file created for the Mac command-line interface, Terminal, inspired by @natelandau